Jeremy casts spells in between his careers as a chemical analyst and campus manager.

-In Magic, discarding may seem simple, and it really is: players who discard have to send a card from their hand to the graveyard.
+In Magic, discarding is a simply yet useful debuff, forcing players to send cards from their hand to the graveyard.
 However, not all discards are created equally.
 How many cards does a discard unit make an opponent lose?
 Do they get to choose what they toss, do you, or is it random?
-Does your spell target them, or can it bypass even hexproofed and shrouded foes?
+Does your spell target them, or can it bypass hexproofed and shrouded foes?

-All these are good factors to keep in mind when searching for the ideal discard troops.
-You'll find most hand-diminishers within the malicious tricks of the black faction, so pack in some swamp lands as we examine the ten best forced discard spells in Magic: The Gathering!
+All these are good factors to keep in mind when searching for ideal discards.
+You'll find most hand-diminishers within the malicious tricks of the black faction, so pack in the swamp lands as we examine the 10 best forced discard spells in Magic: The Gathering!

 Accessible in the mid-game, deadly in the late, Return excellently adapts to your current situation.

 8. Despise/Harsh Scrutiny